PeterMatula/r2-retdec/README.md

 ## State

-* Minimim information is exported from r2:
+* Minimum information is exported from r2:
    * Missing global variables.
    * Missing data types.
 * RetDec behaves like it was decompiling via IDA plugin.
 This might not be ideal.